T20 Blast returns after Hundred hiatus

 Friday: Canterbury, 19:00 BST

-From that game, aside from 45-year-old Stevens, only two other possible survivors remain, England internationals Chris Woakes, who was in his first season 13 years ago, and Joe Denly.
+Apart from the 45-year-old Stevens, only two other possible survivors remain from that game, England internationals Chris Woakes and Joe Denly.

-Woakes, who has played just four games of cricket this year, is back in action for the Bears this week, getting some valuable game time in the Second XI against Worcestershire at New Road.
+Woakes, who has played just four games of cricket this year, is getting some valuable game time first in the Bears' Second XI against Worcestershire at New Road.

-But there is equal interest in two Bears at the other end of the experience scale, Benjamin and Lintott, who both return fresh from The Hundred, although with contrasting experiences in the final.
+Benjamin and Lintott both return fresh from The Hundred, although with contrasting experiences in the final.

-Durham University batsman Benjamin, 22, has made just two first-class appearances, and played once each for Warwickshire, in the One-Day Cup, and the Birmingham Bears, scoring a half-century both times.
-But, on top of being offered a Bears contract in June, that was enough to earn him a surprise call-up to The Hundred with the Phoenix, for whom he became a regular.
+Durham University batsman Benjamin, 22, has made just two first-class appearances, hitting a half-century both times.

+Having been offered a Bears contract in June, he earned a surprise call-up to The Hundred with the Phoenix, for whom he became a regular.

-Former schoolteacher Lintott, whose efforts for the Bears over the past year and for the Brave in The Hundred have now earned him a Caribbean Premier League contract, will play at Canterbury before heading off to play for Barbados Royals.
+Former teacher Lintott, whose efforts for the Bears over the past year and the Brave in The Hundred have now earned him a Caribbean Premier League contract, will play at Canterbury before joining the Barbados Royals.

 After missing the opening three games of the CPL, Lintott is set to make seven appearances before returning to Birmingham ahead of Finals Day on 18 September.

-Kent are yet to reveal whether the economical Milne will play, having played three group games prior to The Hundred, substituting for their original overseas selection Mohammad Amir.
+Kent are yet to reveal whether Milne will figure, having played three group games prior to The Hundred and substituting for their original overseas selection Mohammad Amir.

-But, although on the losing side on Saturday, Milne produced one of the performances of the the tournament for Birmingham Phoenix, sending down the most efficient figures recorded, stunning two wickets for just eight runs off his 20 balls.
+Milne produced one of the performances of the tournament for Phoenix in The Hundred final, taking two wickets for just eight runs off his 20 balls.